GonzaloHirsch/sds-4-solar-system/README.md

 **NOTE:** The information for the static data is given by NASA and the assignment

 ### Output File
-the output file contains the output of the simulation, every N*dt.
+The output file contains the output of the simulation, every N*dt.
 The contents are:
 ```
 0
 sun_x sun_y sun_vx sun_vy